Unity-Technologies/ml-agents/gym-unity/README.md

 Since Dopamine is designed around variants of DQN, it is only compatible with discrete action spaces, and specifically the Discrete Gym space.
-For environments that use branched discrete action spaces (e.g.
-[VisualBanana](../docs/Learning-Environment-Examples.md)), you can enable the `flatten_branched` parameter in `UnityToGymWrapper`, which treats each combination of branched actions as separate actions.
+For environments that use branched discrete action spaces, you can enable the `flatten_branched` parameter in `UnityToGymWrapper`, which treats each combination of branched actions as separate actions.